felipe1almeida/Flutter_powerpuff_girls/README.md

 Navigation by named routes and injection/inversion of dependency in a simple way, isolating each component in a different class, facilitating the addition of new pages, controllers, repositories and etc.</p>

+# Tests

+**TvShowController**:
+This test is important because it ensures that the formatShowInfo method is working correctly and returning the expected output for a given set of input values.

+**TvShowRepository**:
+This test is for the TV show repository in the Flutter application.
+The test case is checking the behavior of the endpoints of the repository when making HTTP requests to the TV Maze API.
+There are three test cases in this group:

+The first test case is checking that the repository can make a successful request to the TV Maze API and receive a response in the expected format.
+It is checking that the name field of the response data is equal to 'The Powerpuff Girls'.

+The third test case is checking that the repository can correctly retrieve a list of episodes for a TV show.
+It is making a request for a TV show with a valid ID and checking that the length of the list of episodes in the response data is equal to 78.

+These test cases are important because they ensure that the TV show repository is working correctly and making the expected HTTP requests to the TV Maze API.

+**Shared function**:

+The test case is checking the behavior of the formatDate function in two different scenarios:

+The first test case is calling the formatDate function with a valid date string and a format string and checking that the returned value is the expected formatted date string.

+The second test case is calling the formatDate function with an invalid date string and a format string and using the throwsFormatException function from the flutter_test library to check that the function throws a FormatException error.

+These test cases are important because they ensure that the formatDate function is working correctly and handling both valid and invalid input values correctly.

 # Usage
 <p>To use the project, clone the repository and run the flutter run command in the root of the project.
 Make sure you have Flutter installed on your machine.</p>